 Can I get a refund if I pull out?

 Only if we can find replacements to fill your place.
 In some exceptional circumstances a refund or partial refund may be possible but as a general rule the answer is no. Most costs are paid for upfront so unless we fill the place we will lose money.
 I try to be as fair as possible so discounts on future trips may be offered.
 Please email firstname.lastname@example.org if you have any specific questions.

 What if the weather or conditions are really bad?

 As stated above, safety is always first priority.
 So it is possible that routes are changed or hikes shortened but this will only be done if it is the right thing to do based on the conditions.
-Usually a few days before a trip an updated email is sent out with advice on weather and what to wear etc.
+The Lead Guide decision is always final and if anyone ignores this they can no longer be the guide's responsibility.
+Also, usually a few days before a trip, an updated email is sent out with advice on expected weather and conditions and any changes as to what to wear etc.